 - Climb the Instagram-worthy Kamondo Steps that weave their way up one of Istanbul’s steepest hills.

 Galata is a neighbourhood located north of the Golden Horn.
 Although technically part of the Beyoglu district, this neighbourhood has a distinct feel and flair.
-Comprised of cobblestone streets and neoclassical buildings, Galata is one of the city’s oldest neighbourhoods.
+Galata is one of the city’s oldest neighbourhoods and is comprised of cobblestone streets and neoclassical buildings.

-In recent years, Galata has emerged as one of Istanbul’s coolest neighbourhoods.
+In recent years Galata has emerged as one of the coolest Istanbul locations.
 It’s in Galata where you will find they city’s hottest nightlife scene.
-From trendy bars and stylish clubs to relaxed pubs and funky cafes, this neighbourhood has it all.
+From trendy bars and stylish clubs to relaxed pubs and funky cafes, this neighbourhood has it all, including some of the best hotels for the money.

 For travellers and locals looking for a fun and vibrant night on the town, Galata is the destination of choice.